The Inside of My Foot HurtsJune 6, 2019

 Stage I: Mild swelling.
 Pain on the inside of the ankle.
 Able to stand on toes but painful.

-Stage II: Arch of your foot starts to progressively flatten.
-Foot begins to turn outward.
-Less pain and swelling.
+Stage II: Arch of your foot starts to flatten progressively.
+Foot begins to turn outward — less pain and swelling.

 Stage III: Similar to Stage II but increased pain.
 May also have pain on the outside of your foot.

-Your physical therapist will look at your feet, as well as your knees and hips to try and identify the root of the cause.
-Your therapist may also ask questions about your health history, your activities, and watch how you walk.
-In some cases, an MRI or ultrasound may be performed in order to confirm the diagnosis or rule out other causes.
+Your physical therapist will look at your feet, as well as your knees and hips, to try and identify the root of the cause.
+Your therapist may also ask questions about your health history, your activities and watch how you walk.
+In some cases, an MRI or ultrasound may be performed to confirm the diagnosis or rule out other causes.
 As with a majority of injuries, early diagnosis will result in a better outcome.

-After evaluating the strength and motion of your lower leg, your therapist will develop an exercise program to address any weaknesses or deficits they find.
+After evaluating the strength and motion of your lower leg, your foot physical therapist will develop an exercise program to address any weaknesses or deficits they find.